Skip to main content

 Frequently Asked Questions

 Yes, adults can get diagnosed with autism in Ontario.
 However, OHIP-covered adult assessments are extremely limited.
-The main public option is CAMH in Toronto, which has a 2-4 year waitlist.
-Most adults seeking diagnosis choose private assessment through registered psychologists, costing $2,500-$5,000 with wait times of 4-12 weeks.
-Some university clinics offer reduced-cost assessments ($1,500-$3,000) with shorter wait times than public options.
+Most adults seek private assessment through registered psychologists costing $2,500-$5,000 with 4-12 week wait times.
+CAMH in Toronto offers public assessments but has 2-4 year waitlists.

 You can apply for ODSP up to 6 months before turning 18.
-The application requires medical documentation of the disability affecting daily living.
-Applications can be submitted online at ontario.ca/odsp or through your local ODSP office.
-Processing typically takes 4-6 months, so apply early.
-As of 2025, single adults can receive up to ~$1,408/month for basic needs and shelter.
-The first $1,000/month of employment income is 100% exempt, allowing recipients to work while maintaining benefits.
+Applications require medical documentation of the disability affecting daily living.
+Apply online at ontario.ca/odsp or through your local ODSP office.
+Processing typically takes 4-6 months.
+Single adults can receive up to ~$1,408/month (2025 rates).

 The Passport Program provides funding ($5,000-$40,000/year based on need) for community participation activities, person-directed planning, and caregiver respite.
-Funding can be used for workers to support community activities, respite workers for caregiver breaks, skill-building programs, camps, and transportation.
 Apply through Developmental Services Ontario (DSO) after receiving eligibility confirmation.
-Waitlists exist for funding, so apply early.
+Waitlists exist for funding.

-Yes, there are social groups for autistic adults across Ontario.
-Autism Ontario has over 25 chapters throughout the province that offer adult social groups, support meetings, and recreational activities.
-Major cities including Toronto, Ottawa, Hamilton, and London have active autistic adult communities with regular meetups.
-Many organizations now also offer virtual programs, making it easier for those in rural or underserved areas to connect.
-See the Social Connections section above for regional resources.
+Yes, Autism Ontario chapters across the province offer adult social groups.
+Major cities like Toronto, Ottawa, Hamilton, and London have active autistic adult communities.
+Many organizations also offer virtual programs.
+See the Social Connections section of this page for regional resources.

-Ontario post-secondary institutions offer comprehensive accommodations through their Accessibility Services offices, including extended test time, quiet testing spaces, note-taking assistance, recorded lectures, reduced course loads, priority registration, assistive technology, and academic coaching.
-To access these accommodations, students must register with Accessibility Services and provide documentation of their autism diagnosis.
-Every university and college in Ontario has an Accessibility Office—contact them as soon as possible after acceptance to ensure accommodations are in place for the start of classes.
+Ontario post-secondary institutions offer accommodations through Accessibility Services including extended test time, quiet testing spaces, note-taking assistance, recorded lectures, reduced course loads, priority registration, assistive technology, and academic coaching.
+Students must register with Accessibility Services and provide documentation of their autism diagnosis.

 Start Planning Today